huggingface/nanotron/examples/doremi/README.md

-![The domains in which we outperform](./assets/outperform.png) *The domains in which we outperform*
+![The domains in which we outperform](./assets/outperform.png)

-![The domains in which we don't outperform](./assets/not_outperform.png) *The domains in which we don't outperform*
+![The domains in which we don't outperform](./assets/not_outperform.png)

 ![Domain weights comparison](./assets/domain_weights.png)
-*Domain weights comparison*

 # How it works